 The list of report suites that appears in Target Standard/Premium is the list of report suites that have been configured for Analytics as the reporting source for Target (A4T).
-This means you might not see every report suite you have.
+You might not see every report suite that you have.

-Also, if you are using multiple reporting sources, the report suites must be present in the default reporting source set in Target as well; otherwise, the reports suites will not display.
+If you are using multiple reporting sources, the report suites must be present in the default reporting source set in Target as well.
+If the report suites are not in the default reporting source, the reports suites do not display.

 Review your implementation, especially on pages where your visitors qualify for experiences and ensure that the supplemental data IDs match in the Target and Analytics calls.